scholarsportal/permafrost-report-downloader/README.md

 # Permafrost Report Downloader

-A Bash script to download an Archivematica ingestion report in CSV format.
+A Bash script to download an Archivematica normalization report in CSV format.

 ## Purpose